 Sometimes, people suffering from hyperparathyroidism will be able to identify symptoms within the first year.
 In other cases, patients can go for many years without experiencing obvious symptoms, but be in the process of developing kidney stones, neurologic problems, and osteoporosis.

 Hyperparathyroidism occurs more often in women than men by roughly a 3 to 1 ratio, which means women are 3 times more likely to get this disease.
 It can occur at any age beginning in the teen years all the way to old age.
 It occurs most often, or is diagnosed most often in people in the ages of 50's and 60's.
-The treatment is always the same at any age, and that is a minimally invasive parathyroidectomy.
+The treatment is always the same at any age, and that is a minimally invasive parathyroid surgery.

 The most common cause of hyperparathyroidism is the development of a benign tumor in one of the parathyroid glands.
 This enlargement of a parathyroid gland is called parathyroid adenoma, and it accounts for roughly 90% of all patients with primary hyperparathyroidism.
 This small abnormal gland can produce a lot of hormone as in the picture to the right.
 Occasionally, more than one gland will have adenomas (multiple adenomas); the signs and symptoms are the same as when there is one adenoma, the calcium and PTH levels will be the same as well.
 In some cases, surgery to remove the parathyroid tumor may be required if it is causing symptoms and having animpacts on the body.

 While the tumor will always continue to grow, the remaining normal glands stop working because the calcium levels are too high and in time they start to shrink.
-The typical patient with a parathyroid adenoma will be cured of the disease when the tumor is removed as the calcium level will go back to normal within hours.
+The typical patient with a parathyroid adenoma will be cured of the disease when the tumor is removed during parathyroid adenoma surgery, as the calcium level will go back to normal within hours.
 Patients will be able to live a completely normal life with their three remaining parathyroid glands.

 In a small percentage of the cases all four glands are abnormal, and all four will produce extra PTH.
 These cases can run in families and be part of a syndrome called MEN (multiple endocrine neoplasia).
 The laboratory values for these patients are the same as the ones for parathyroid adenoma.